Author of Novels Celebrating the Female Journey

 Welcome!

 If you love the arts, food, travel, and reading historical and contemporary novels about women who follow their passions, then we have a lot in common!
-I've written four award-winning novels (with more to come) and I share my enthusiasm for novels inspired by the arts on my two blogs--Artsy Traveler and Art In Fiction -- and on The Art In Fiction Podcast.
+I've written four award-winning novels (with more to come) and I share my enthusiasm for novels inspired by the arts on two additional websites: Artsy Traveler and Art In Fiction -- and on my podcast: Art In Fiction with Carol Cram.

 Let's connect!
 I love chatting with readers and hanging out at book clubs and writers conferences.
-I also teach writing and publishing workshops and enjoy helping new authors (particularly non-fiction authors) edit and publish their work.
+I also enjoy helping new authors edit their work.

-I live with my husband, painter Gregg Simpson, on beautiful Bowen Island near Vancouver, BC, where I also teach Nia, a holistic dance/fitness practice.
+I live with my husband, painter Gregg Simpson, on beautiful Bowen Island near Vancouver, BC.

 The Women in the Arts Trilogy